deepthought-initiative/neural_name_dismabiguator/README.md

 The NAND model undergoes a structured training, validation, and testing process.
 This ensures robust performance and accurate author name disambiguation.
 The details of this process are documented within the scripts provided in this repository.

+## Environment Setup
+conda env create -f environment.yml

-## Usage
+## Run an Example

 1. **Building Training Pairs**: python AND_dataset_builder.py

-2. **Reading Data**:
-   python AND_readdata_exp.py
+The embeddings must be output and included to build the pairs (e.g., the transformers library can be used to output embeddings).

-3. **Training the Model**:
+2. **Training the Model**:
    python experiment.py

+Which includes the AND_nn_exp.py and AND_readdata_exp.py to run an experiment.

-4. **Evaluating the Model**:
+3. **Evaluating the Model**:
    python results.py

+The checkpoint files must be updated for different experiments.

+Each of the files must be updated for the different representation method used for outputting embeddings.

 ## Model Architecture

-The NAND model uses a combination of specter and chars2vec for effective author name disambiguation.
+The AND_nn_exp.py file contains the architecture utilzied for the Specter and chars2vec embeddings.

 ## Hyperparameters

 Hyperparameters for training can be adjusted in the corresponding script files.
-The current setup displays the specter + chars2vec model architecture.
+The current setup displays the Specter and chars2vec model architecture.

 ## Evaluation